 This collaboration will generate and disseminate knowledge and tools to the ENGO sector in a number of ways:

--a public event at the Center for Social Innovation in Toronto which will build awareness within the ENGO sector about the ICE recommendations and the challenges and opportunities for ENGOs seeking to better support Indigenous-led conservation.
-We’ll feature a keynote address by a member of ICE as well as a moderated panel on decolonizing conservation three additional members of ICE, two ENGO leaders, and two scholars.
+• a public event at the Centre for Social Innovation in Toronto on September 21 2018 which will build awareness within the ENGO sector about the ICE recommendations and the challenges and opportunities for ENGOs seeking to better support Indigenous-led conservation.
+We’ll feature a keynote address by a member of ICE as well as a moderated panel on decolonizing conservation with members of ICE, ENGO leaders, and scholars.
 The panel will be recorded and videotaped, and made available on the project website.

-– a professionally facilitated two day long workshop reprising an enormously successful “Indigenizing Canadian Environmental Identities” session we organized in February 2018.
-With the support of Indigenous knowledge keepers and Elders we’ll explore the issues of positional privilege, power, and ethical partnership with Indigenous peoples.
-The discussion will be expanded to include exposure to the ICE recommendations and the gathering will also ‘field-test’ newly developed engagement tools.
+• a two day long workshop in the GTA on December 6-7, 2018 will examine how environmental organizations can better account for settler colonialism in their work and thus make their work with Indigenous communities more effective.
+This gathering will reprise an enormously successful “Indigenizing Canadian Environmental Identities” session we organized in February 2018.
+Lead facilitator Dr. Damien Lee and co-facilitator Kat Ryan will explore the issues of positional privilege, power, and ethical partnership with Indigenous peoples with the support of Indigenous knowledge keepers and Elders.
+The discussion will be expanded to include exposure to the ICE recommendations and the gathering may also ‘field-test’ newly developed engagement tools.

-– a collaboration with the Indigenous Climate Action (ICA) will result in a series of four evening workshops in Toronto on decolonization.
+• a collaboration with the Indigenous Climate Action (ICA) will result in a series of four evening workshops in Toronto on decolonization in 2018 and early 2019.
 We’ll involve Indigenous Elders, academics, and community members and design the curriculum with the aim of training the trainers both Indigenous and non-Indigenous.

 Together, these activities will help support the transformation of conservation practice in Canada and encourage reconciliation in the conservation sector.